TheDragonCode/api-response/README.md

 ## Copyright and License

-ApiResponse was written by Andrey Helldar for the Laravel framework 5.3 or later, and is released under the MIT License.
-See the LICENSE file for details.
+ApiResponse was written by Andrey Helldar for the Laravel framework 5.3 or later, and is licensed under [The MIT License (MIT)](LICENSE).

 ## Translation